NickWaterton/gallery/README.md

 Other Pi's with single HDMI ports should work as well, in which case the caption display should be connected to HDMI-1.

+If you connect your displays in any other configuration (caption on HDMI-2 for example) then things may not work as expected, as Wayland is finicky about this.

 ### OS

 The reccomended OS is the latest Raspeberry Pi 64 bit OS Full (including UI).
 You should not use the OS lite.
 The OS should be set up to connect to WiFi (unless you are using a wired connection) with SSH enabled.
 **Python 3.10** is required, so do not use earlier versions of Pi OS.

+The display system uses the Wayland interface, so do not switch to X11, as the screen control will not work.

 ### Software Configuration